zapataf/zapataf.github.io/README.md

 zapataf.github.io
 =================

-This is my website.
-Created with bootstrap and hosted at GitHub
+This is the website for the Zapata Lab.
+It was created with bootstrap and hosted at GitHub